JoshIce/GachiBot/README.md

 Save your config.json file.

-Now simply run `node gachibot.js` in your gachi-bot directory, and the bot should run.
+Now simply run `node gachibot.js` in your GachiBot directory, and the bot should run.

 ## Usage